History of Sofia: Ottoman period

 With a significant growth in population, many Ottoman buildings emerged during the 15th and 16th centuries onwards.
 Few of them are preserved today, including only a single functioning mosque, Banya Bashi.
 This period was one of great diversity as well as public investments in infrastructure, education and the local economy.
-Amongst others the sources mention eight Friday Mosques, three public libraries, numerous schools, 12 churches, three synagogues, and the largest bedesten of the Balkans.
+Amongst others the sources mention eight jama masjid (congregational mosques), three public libraries, numerous schools, 12 churches, three synagogues, and the largest bedesten of the Balkans.

 The tax registers of the 16th century witness a significant rise in the Muslim population at the expense of Bulgarian-speaking Orthodox Christians: there were 915 Muslim and 317 Christian households in 1524–1525, 1325 Muslim, 173 Christian and 88 Jewish in 1544–1545, 892 Muslim, 386 Christian, 126 Jewish and 49 Romani in 1570–1571, as well as 1017 Muslim, 257 Christian, 127 Jewish and 38 Roma households in 1573.